rocket4321/nmap_tracker/README.md

 - timeout: postive integer in seconds to allow nmap process to perform

-- exclude-active is a boolean, enabled by default.
+- exclude_active is a boolean, enabled by default.
 When disabled, forces nmap to scan all configured host(s) on every scan.
 >> By default, this component optimizes to only scan for devices that could be marked as 'not_home' within the next <home_interval> minutes.
 This provides only a single scan for a device to continue to be marked as home.
 If some device connections are irregular, then a device would toggle back and forth.
 This is likely the best next option for a user to be able to enable if devices are toggling back and forth, but may increase resource consumption, based on configuration settings.

 - local_mac_hostname default is 'localhost', which would create a sensor 'device_tracker.localhost'